openehr4j/openehr-rm-4j/README.md

 ### Publish to GitHub Packages

-The packages are automatically published after the creation of a new GitHub release.
+The packages are automatically published to GitHub Packages after the creation of a new GitHub release.

 ## Legal notice